owenkutzscher/ReactMapping/README.md

 In this React project I use Java Script mapping with React components to determine if a video is a music video.
 I combine concepts from many youtube tutorials to improve my knowlage of React.
 This is a prototype project for my larger project here: (coming soon).

 This takes in data from made up music videos and tests it against certain crtieria, then displays the videos information with a message saying if it is the real music video or a fake music video.
+(For instance many music videos have a title that to a computer would seem real, however the video is 10 hours long.
+Therefore this video is not the official video uploaded by the artist.)

 ## To run this project